kubernetes/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 You can [perform a rolling update](/docs/tasks/manage-daemon/update-daemon-set/) on a DaemonSet.

-While working with the rolling updates of the DaemonSets, we might come across two important parameters: `maxSurge` and `maxUnavailable`.
+While working with the rolling updates of the DaemonSets, you will come across two important parameters: `maxSurge` and `maxUnavailable`.

 ### MaxSurge